As a Los Angeles native, I know a thing or two about sitting in traffic.

 The discerning taste of an onlooker

-As you develop a content-based business on your own digital media platform, you need to evaluate your writing with the discerning taste of an onlooker.
+As you develop your content marketing strategy, you need to evaluate your writing with the discerning taste of an onlooker.

 I’m going to share one technique today that will help you categorize sections of your writing so that you can focus on improving the weakest parts of your text.

 A new way to look at each sentence you write